Windscreen Chip Repair

 Windscreen Chip Repair All You Need To Know

-Did you know a windscreen chip repair costs less than one third of a replacement and takes only 30 minutes to fix.
+A windscreen chip repair costs much less than a replacement and takes only 30 minutes to fix.
 What’s more it preserves the original windscreen in your vehicle.

-A windscreen chip repair will restore the structural strength of the windscreen and disguise the chip so it’s less visible.
-What’s more, a windscreen repair will be sufficient for your vehicle to pass a Road Worthy Certificate.
+When a chip is repaired it will restore the structural strength of the windscreen and disguise the chip so it’s less visible.
+Further a windscreen repair will be sufficient for your vehicle to pass a Road Worthy Certificate.

 No Fix No Fee